sanjoy/playingwithpointers.com/_posts/2014-12-21-linear-range-checks.markdown

 I will end with some random notes:

- * it is probably possible to extend this approach to work with non-linear functions like `array[a + b * i + c * i * i]`.
+ * It is probably possible to extend this approach to work with non-linear functions like `array[a + b * i + c * i * i]`.
 But I doubt that's anything more than solely interesting on a theoretical level.

- * it will be nice to try to formalize some of this in Coq or Agda.
+ * It will be nice to try to formalize some of this in Coq or Agda.
 I don't think I currently have the chops to do that, though.

  * I have not really come across or tried to derive an algebra of